bagus1/mvcgui/README.md

 Also, it'd be nice to be able to see lists of model_displays and fields when you are show a single model record.

+Plus it's an ongoing project to optimize the little bit of code written already.
+Before we build more, we make sure its perfect at its core.

+After that... we'll think about how to transition this to a Gem.